Four-Dimensional Phase-Space Reconstruction of Flat and Magnetized Beams Using Neural Networks and Differentiable Simulations: Introduction

 Finally, developing effective beam diagnostics to precisely characterize the magnetization of electron beams is an equally important task required to match the beam dynamics during electron-hadron co-propagation in the solenoid magnet; namely maintaining a constant electron beam envelope as it travels through the solenoid magnetic field~\cite{wang2003simulation, kewisch2004magnetized}.
 Accordingly, beam diagnostics are required to characterize (1) the magnitude of beam magnetization before the flat beam transformation, (2) the large ratio of transverse beam emittances, and (3) a lack of coupling between horizontal and vertical phase spaces after the flat beam transformation.
 Measurements of the beam magnetization have previously been conducted using a collimating slit method~\cite{PhysRevAccelBeams.22.102801, PhysRevAccelBeams.25.044001} which estimates beam magnetization by measuring the transverse angular deflection of the beam after propagating through a drift.
 This method requires specialized diagnostic elements (motorized slit) and only measures the magnetization of a subset of the beam distribution, leading to over- or under-estimation of the magnetization of the full beam.

-Quadrupole scans are commonly used to measure the transverse beam emittances.
+Quadrupole scans using a single magnet are commonly used to measure the transverse beam emittances.
 However, they only provides scalar estimates of the beam distribution (as opposed to detailed information) and does not characterize the transverse coupling between the horizontal and vertical phase spaces.
 Characterizing the transverse coupling requires additional measurements of the beam propagating through a long drift section which can be time-intensive and require specific beamline configurations.
 The practical use of flat beams in accelerator applications requires fast methods for characterizing the four-dimensional transverse phase space with and without coupling terms between the horizontal and vertical phase spaces.

 To solve this problem, we utilize a recently developed method for reconstructing detailed phase space distributions from screen images using generative machine learning (ML) models ~\cite{PhysRevLett.130.145001}, referred to here as generative phase space reconstruction (GPSR).
-This work introduces two new concepts in order to reconstruct beam distributions: (1) generative ML models that can parameterize arbitrary beam distributions in phase space with unprecedented levels of detail and complexity, and (2) \emph{differentiable} beam dynamics simulations that enable inexpensive calculations of model output gradients \cite{gonzalez-aguilera:ipac2023-wepa065} which are used to train the ML-based representation of the beam distribution from experimental data.
-Previous work~\cite{PhysRevLett.130.145001} provided an initial demonstration that this method can successfully reconstruct four-dimensional phase space distributions of beams from basic quadrupole scan measurements in both simulation and experiment.
+The GPSR method has two key concepts in order to reconstruct beam distributions: (1) generative ML models that can parameterize arbitrary beam distributions in phase space with unprecedented levels of detail and complexity, and (2) \emph{differentiable} beam dynamics simulations that enable inexpensive calculations of model output gradients \cite{gonzalez-aguilera:ipac2023-wepa065} which are used to train the ML-based representation of the beam distribution from experimental data.
+Initial demonstration~\cite{PhysRevLett.130.145001} shows that this method can successfully reconstruct four-dimensional phase space distributions of beams from basic quadrupole scan measurements in both simulation and experiment.

 In this paper, we apply GPSR to reconstructing magnetized and flat beam distributions using quadrupole scan measurements.
 We first conduct a reconstruction of a magnetized beam distribution from experimental data measured at the Argonne Wakefield Accelerator (AWA) and compare estimates of the beam magnetization from the reconstruction with conventional diagnostic methods.
 We then examine the application of GPSR to reconstructing a flat beam distribution to confirm a large beam emittance ratio between the horizontal and vertical transverse phase spaces.